-When you begin diving into personal papers, family records, old documents and original manuscripts in archives from around the world, you're no longer a beginning genealogists.
-The gateway into these underutilized collection is the free webiste - ArchiveGrid.
+When you begin diving into personal papers, family records, old documents, and original manuscripts in archives from around the world, you're no longer a beginning genealogist.
+The gateway into these underutilized collections is the free website ArchiveGrid.

-Think of ArchiveGrid as a finding at to offline records that may contain essential genealogical clues to deepen your understanding of your ancestors or help you bust that persistent genealogy brick wall.
+Think of ArchiveGrid as a way to find offline records that may contain essential genealogical clues to deepen your understanding of your ancestors or help you bust that persistent genealogy brick wall.

 1. Search for Your Ancestors on ArchiveGrid

-You may discover biographical material, correspondence, speeches, scrapbooks, journals, appointment books, ledgers, photographs, audio records and so much more.
+You may discover biographical material, correspondence, speeches, scrapbooks, journals, appointment books, ledgers, photographs, audio records, and more.

-Or you might find a letter written by your ancestor to a colleague within their collection, such as what Robert Victor Zumstein wrote to Raymong Thayer Birge in a Californian archive.
+You might also find a letter written by your ancestor to a colleague within their collection, such as what Robert Victor Zumstein wrote to Raymong Thayer Birge in a Californian archive.

 How are you going to find these entries?

-You search the rather daunting website known and ArchiveGrid.
+You search the rather daunting website known as ArchiveGrid.

-Start by typing in a person, place, or event in the search box.
-This is a great time to do surname only research for uncommon last names.
+Start typing in a person, place, or event in the search box.
+This is a great time to do surname-only research on uncommon last names.

 For example, I typed the surname Zumstien in the search box.